spectrocloud/librarium/docs/docs-content/getting-started/azure/setup.md

 tags: ["getting-started", "azure"]
 ---

 In this guide, you will learn how to set up Palette for use with your AWS cloud account.
 These steps are required in order to authenticate Palette and allow it to deploy host clusters.

-## Enablement
+## Prerequisites

 The prerequisite steps to getting started with Palette on AWS are as follows.